Urvashi-Patel0707/Urvashi-Patel0707/README.md

-## Urvashi Patel - Data Analyst Portfolio
+## Urvashi Patel - Aspiring Data Analyst | Python • SQL • Excel • Microsoft Fabric

 ## About Me
 Hi, I’m Urvashi — a Customer Experience Consultant transitioning into Data Analytics, with a passion for turning raw data into meaningful insights.
 I enjoy solving problems, improving processes, and building data‑driven solutions that make work easier for both teams and customers.